 Impact of Economic Climate

 The Joint Committee recognises the difficult financial climate facing local authorities and has continued to seek efficiencies wherever possible.
-It is proposed that the indicative levels of requisition in 2015/16 remain at 2014/15 level.
+It has been agreed that the indicative levels of requisition in 2016/17 remain at 2015/16 levels.